-Barry Mill - a magnificent example of Scotland's industrial heritage.
-Though Barry Village in which it is situated is now a tranquil rural place, you discover during your visit what life was like here when this 19th Century grain mill was at the heart of the community.
+BARRY MILL - Barry Mill is a magnificent example of Scotland's industrial heritage.
+Though Barry Village in which it is situated is now a tranquil nral place, you discover during your visit what life was like here when this 19th Century grain mill was at the heart of the community.
 A real miller will demonstrate this disappearing craft with the splash of the waterwheel in the background.

-The McManus: Dundee's Art Gallery & Museum - housed in a splendid Gothic Revival-style building, the McManus has been at the heart of Dundee's visual arts offering since 1867.
-As well as displaying items from its own collections, the McManus regularly presents a series of exhibitions and events.
+THE MCMANUS - Housed in a splendid Gothic Revival-style building, the McManus has been at the heart of Dunde's visual arts offering since 1867.
+As well as displaying items from its own collections, the McManus will be presenting touring exhibitions from the Victoria & Albert Museum, London as part of the pre-opening programme of exhibitions for V&A Museum of Design Dundee, opening in 2017.

-Arbroath Abbey - founded in 1178 by order of King William the Lion.
+ARBROATH ABBEY - Arbroath Abbey was founded in 1178 by order of King William the tion.
 It is here the famous Declaration of Arbroath - a declaration of Scotland's independence from England - is believed to have been written in 1320, following King Robert the Bruce's victory at the Battle of Bannockburn in 1314.
-A display tells the story of the day the famous Stone of Destiny came to the abbey in 1951.
+A new display tells the story of the day the famous Stone of Destiny came to the abbey in 1951.